prgreen/prgreen.github.io/source/_posts/2013-09-20-node-dot-js-socket-dot-io-jquery-ntwitter-node-cron.markdown

 - We could add more interaction with the users by asking them to mark their favorite pictures.
 At the end of every day, we select the most liked pictures, more deserving of representing the city they originate from.

 - We could offer the use a choice of cities.
 Wonder what people are eating in Paris?
 Connect to World-o-vision at the right time of the day, and you'll know!

+- We could display the average time between photos.
+The activity is a lot higher during the day.
+During the night the same photos will stay for a long time.

 - Elect the most attractive city, based on how liked the tweeted pictures from each city are.